siberoloji/siberoloji.github.io/content/en/blog/Linux/2024-09-01-introduction-to-ubuntu-linux-a-beginners-guide.md

 If you’re experiencing screen resolution issues, you can adjust the display settings from the **Settings** app.
-Go to **Settings &gt; Displays** and choose the appropriate resolution for your monitor.
+Go to **Settings > Displays** and choose the appropriate resolution for your monitor.

 #### 5.3.
 Software Not Available